rkinnett/Windows-Command-for-Wemo-Smart-Plugs/README.md

         wemo scan
         wemo scan 192.168.1.100 192.168.1.120

-If you happen to hook a bunch of Christmas lights up to Wemo switches and use this script to turn them on and off in sequence to the tune of "Christmas Eve/Sarajev", by all means PLEASE POST A VIDEO AND LET ME KNOW!  :)
+If you happen to hook a bunch of Christmas lights up to Wemo switches and use this script to turn them on and off in sequence to the tune of "Christmas Eve/Sarajevo", BY ALL MEANS PLEASE POST A VIDEO AND LET ME KNOW!  :)

 "With great power.." or somesuch.
 Don't be evil!